Consul: Alden Greene

 Since 2000, EXBS has delivered over 24 million dollars in training and equipment in support of the Kyrgyz Republic's efforts in border security, non-proliferation, and the establishment of strategic trade controls that meet international standards.

-Management Officer: Jack Anderson
+Management Officer: Christopher Reynolds

 The Management Section handles all contractual, technological, transportation, and construction aspects of Embassy business.
 Financial/Human resources Section

-Financial and Human Resource Section
+Financial and Human Resources Section

 Financial Management Officer: Jennifer Nashashibi